ludovicchabant/PieCrust2/docs/docs/03_content/05_content-segments.md

     ---sidebar---
     Sidebar goes here

-You can then use, the page's layout, both the `content` and `sidebar` segments to put each piece of text in its appropriate place.
+You can then use, in the page's layout, both the `content` and `sidebar` segments to put each piece of text in its appropriate place.

 You can also specify a [formatter][] for a given segment, by adding `:formatter` after the segment's name.
 For instance, to disable formatting for the `sidebar`